Starting an Airbnb in your home is easier than you think! Here the ultimate guide to making some extra income by renting out your space with Airbnb.

 Set a courtesy Quiet Hour.

-Make sure to ask for a courtesy quiet hour and no parties, so guest know in advance you want quieter people only.
+Make sure to ask for a courtesy quiet hour and no parties, so guests know in advance you want quieter people only.
 Then think about your own noise levels.
 We have a toddler and the space we rent is below our kitchen.
 I try to monitor our own noise levels when we have guests like not using the kitchen as much in the Am when the guests are sleeping downstairs.
-I found these heavy duty earplugs on Amazon and they work wonders…
+I found these heavy-duty earplugs on Amazon and they work wonders…

 Click here to start to list your own place on Airbnb!